Addis-Belete/Capstone-Project/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to Mathew Njuguna and others on Behance
-- Inspiration
-- etc

 ## 📝 License